deitch/searchjs/README.md

 The name of a field in a primitive is *always* the name of the field to match in the record.
 The value can be one of:

-* Basic types: string, number - will match directly against the value in the record.
+* Basic types: string, number, date - will match directly against the value in the record.
 Case is **ignored** in string matches.
 * Array: will match against any one of the values in the array.
 See below.
 * Object: will look for a range.
 See below.